bookofproofs/bookofproofs.github.io/_sources/history/19th-century/love.md

 ### Mathematical Profile (Excerpt):
 * John Love was a surgeon who, later in his career, took up an appointment as a police surgeon for the borough of Wolverhampton.
-* Augustus had one older brother and two sisters.
 * Augustus was educated at Wolverhampton School, which he entered in 1874, but there he failed to show the brilliance which he was to show later in his life.
 * These years were highly productive ones during which Love produced outstanding work which led to his election to the Royal Society in 1894.
 * Love was appointed to the Sedleian chair of natural philosophy at Oxford in 1899.